ankane/searchkick/README.md

 end
 ```

-Then add the search box to one of your views.
+Then add the search box and Javascript code to a view.

 ```html
 <input type="text" id="q" name="q" />